peteroupc/peteroupc.github.io/randmisc.md

 [^53]: Karney, C.F.F., 2016.
 Sampling exactly from the normal distribution.
 ACM Transactions on Mathematical Software (TOMS), 42(1), pp.1-14.
 Also: "[**Sampling exactly from the normal distribution**](https://arxiv.org/abs/1303.6257v2)", arXiv:1303.6257v2  [physics.comp-ph], 2014.

 [^54]: Chewi, S., Gerber, P., et al., "[**Rejection sampling from shape-constrained distributions in sublinear time**](https://arxiv.org/abs/2105.14166)", arXiv:2105.14166, 2021

+[^55]: Kudryavtsev, A.A., "On the representation of gamma-exponential and generalized negative binomial distributions", Inform.
+Appl.
+13 (2019)

 <a id=License></a>
 ## License